-If you find yourself feeling a little scruffy, give Coal and Cedar’s neighbour, The Alibi Room Barber Shop & Shaving Parlour, a call.
-Operating from Tuesday to Saturday by appointment only, a shave and trim will have you cocktail ready in no time.
+If you find yourself feeling a little scruffy, give Coal and Cedar’s neighbour, The Lincoln Room Barbershop & Shaving Parlour, a call.
+Operating from Tuesday to Saturday, have a shave and trim will have you cocktail ready in no time.

 Open until late every night of the week, Coal & Cedar has kicked off a new chapter in Newcastle’s nightlife, sending the city on its way to a diverse, thriving bar scene.
 It’s a place to meet friends, show off your cool credentials to a new date or just pop in alone for a tipple and some company.
 Newcastle’s best-kept secret won’t stay quiet for long.